Follow these instructions to charge your phone’s battery using either the included AC adapter or via a USB connection on your computer.

 Before using a PC connection to charge your phone, ensure that the computer is turned on.
 Depending on the type of connection, your phone’s battery may not charge.

-- Insert the small end of the USB cable into the charger/accessory port at the bottom of your phone.
+- Insert the small end of the USB cable into the Charger/Accessory jack on the bottom of your phone.

 - Insert the large end of the USB cable into an external USB port on your computer.

-- After charging, remove the USB cable from both the phone and the computer.
+- After charging, disconnect the USB cable from both the phone and the computer.